Public Interest Advocacy: Government Regulation of Tobacco and Personal-Care Products (FIELDWORK PRACTICUM)

 THIS IS A PRACTICUM COURSE.

-Students will earn 2 credits for the 2-hour weekly class, and 2 credits (requires 10 hours of field placement work) or 3 credits (requires 15 hours of field placement work), depending on the number of hours devoted to work at either the Campaign for Tobacco-Free Kids or Environmental Working Group for supervised weekly work per week, for a minimum of 11 weeks, to be arranged with the faculty members teaching the course.
-Thus, the total credits awarded for the course will be 4 or 5 credits.
+This is either a four or a five credit course, depending on the number of fieldwork hours/week.
+Two credits will be awarded for the two-hour weekly seminar and either two credits (for 10 hours/week) or three credits (for 15 hours/week) for the fieldwork.
+The fieldwork will be conducted over a minimum of 11 weeks, to be arranged with the faculty members.
 Students will have the ability to choose the credit option that best fits their schedules.
-All students will initially be registered for a total of 4 credits, which is the two-credit seminar plus the two-credit field placement section.
-Once the preregistration results are released, Leslie de Leon will contact the enrolled students to confirm the number of credits they wish to receive in the field placement and will inform the Office of the Registrar of any changes.
-If you enroll after the preregistration period and wish to enroll for additional field work credits, contact Leslie de Leon at email@example.com.
-All requests for additional field placement credits beyond the one credit that is automatically assigned must be received by 5:00 p.m. on January 17, 2014.
+However, the fieldwork must be completed during normal business hours.
+All students will initially be registered for a total of four credits, which is the two-credit seminar plus the two-credit fieldwork section.
+Once the preregistration results are released, contact Assistant Director Bernice Ines at firstname.lastname@example.org to confirm the number of credits you wish to receive for the fieldwork and she will inform the Office of the Registrar of any changes that need to be made.
+If you enroll after the preregistration period and wish to enroll for additional fieldwork credits, contact Bernice Ines at email@example.com.
+All requests for additional fieldwork credits beyond the two credits that are automatically assigned must be received by 5:00 p.m. on January 22, 2016.

-Note: The course will typically meet on Tuesday afternoons, but will have an additional class meeting on Saturday, January 25, 2014, from 9:00 a.m. to 1:00 p.m.
-On two Tuesdays later in the semester, the class will not meet, to account for the Saturday session.
-The classroom component of this course will be graded.
-The 2 or 3 credits of supervised work will be evaluated on a pass/fail basis and count toward the 7-credit pass/fail limit.
-Students will be allowed to take another course with pass/fail grading in the same semester as the supervised work for this course.
+Note: The course will typically meet on Wednesday afternoons, but will have an additional class meeting on Saturday, January 23, 2016, from 9:00 a.m. to 1:00 p.m.
+On two Wednesdays later in the semester, the class will not meet, to account for the Saturday session.

 ||Room / Days / From-To